virtio-win/virtio-win-guest-tools-installer/README.md

 # Virtio-win guest tools installer

-## Introduction:
+## Introduction

-Virtio-win guest tools installer is a msi (Microsoft installer) created with [Wix Toolset](https://wixtoolset.org/releases/) which installs:
+Virtio-win guest tools installer is a MSI (Microsoft installer) created with [Wix Toolset](https://wixtoolset.org/releases/) which installs:

+ * virtio-win drivers

-<u>Virtio-win drivers</u> - KVM/QEMUY windows guest drivers for both paravirtual and emulated hardware, more on [Github Repo](https://github.com/virtio-win/kvm-guest-drivers-windows).
+   KVM/QEMU Windows guest drivers for both para-virtual and emulated hardware, more on [GitHub Repo](https://github.com/virtio-win/kvm-guest-drivers-windows).

-<u>Spice guest agent and driver</u> - Spice is an open remote computing solution, providing client access to remote machine display and devices, more info on the [Offical website](www.spice-space.org).
+ * SPICE guest agent and driver

+   SPICE is an open remote computing solution, providing client access to remote machine display and devices, more info on the [offical website](https://www.spice-space.org/).

+ * oVirt guest agent (optional)

-<u>Ovirt guest agent(optional)</u> - Enables the ovirt engine to receive internal machine events and information, SSO support, and enables the engine to execute specific commands on the Windows virtual machine, More on [Ovirt Docs](https://www.ovirt.org/develop/internal/guest-agent/guest-agent.html) and [Github Repo](https://github.com/oVirt/ovirt-guest-agent).
+   Enables the oVirt engine to receive internal machine events and information, SSO support, and enables the engine to execute specific commands on the Windows virtual machine, more on [oVirt docs](https://www.ovirt.org/develop/internal/guest-agent/guest-agent.html) and [GitHub Repo](https://github.com/oVirt/ovirt-guest-agent).

 The installer is distributed as part of virtio-win package on [Fedora](https://fedorapeople.org/groups/virt/virtio-win/repo/rpms/).

-## Building from sources:
+## Build from source

-The installer can be built in two ways, using [oVirt CI mock runner tool](https://ovirt-infra-docs.readthedocs.io/en/latest/CI/Using_mock_runner/index.html) and a manual build using make.
+The installer can be built in two ways, using [oVirt CI mock runner tool](https://ovirt-infra-docs.readthedocs.io/en/latest/CI/Using_mock_runner/index.html) or make.

-### Prerequsits:
+### Prerequisites

-Before buidling the installer you must have the virtio-win drivers localy on the format which they are distributed on the iso:
+Before building the installer you need pre-built virtio-win drivers, conforming to the layout as the virtio-win ISO image:
 ```
 |-Balloon['2k12', '2k12R2', '2k16', '2k19', '2k3', '2k8', '2k8R2', 'w10', 'w7', 'w8', 'w8.1', 'xp']
 |-NetKVM['2k12', '2k12R2', '2k16', '2k19', '2k3', '2k8', '2k8R2', 'w10', 'w7', 'w8', 'w8.1', 'xp']